ircv3/ircv3-specifications/extensions/multiline.md

 * Servers: delivering the batch to the intended recipients
 * Clients: displaying the batched message to the user

-Messages in a multiline batch MUST be concatenated with a single line feed (`\n`) byte unless the `draft/multiline-concat` message tag is sent, in which case the message is directly concatenated with the previous message without any separation.
+Messages in a multiline batch MUST be joined with a single line feed (`\n`) byte unless the `draft/multiline-concat` message tag is sent, in which case the message is directly joined with the previous message with no separation.

+The line feed joiner uses one byte from the `max-bytes` limit.
+No line feed is appended to the final line of a batch.

+Servers MUST NOT reject blank lines.

+Clients MUST NOT send blank lines with the `draft/multiline-concat` tag.
+Clients MUST NOT send messages consisting entirely of blank lines.

 Clients MUST NOT send messages other than PRIVMSG while a multiline batch is open.